nwy140/clock/Readme.md

 https://rocksdanister.github.io/lively/

-Music Autoplay is disabled by default until the wallpaper is clicked
+Music Autoplay is disabled by default until the wallpaper is clicked near the bottom edge of the screen

 This repository is a fork of another clock.js repository with some basic digital clock functionality,
 plus some of my own front-end changes